ets-berkeley-edu/cloud-lrs/README.md

 ```

-### Cloud LRS - Local Deployment
+### Cloud-LRS - Local Deployment

-In order to install and start the Collabosphere app server, the following steps should be taken:
+In order to install and start the Cloud-LRS app server, the following steps should be taken:

 ```
 # Clone the Cloud-LRS codebase